oceanondawave/zablind/README.md

-# Zablind (Beta version 1.2)
+# Zablind (Beta version 1.3)

 _A lightweight tool designed to assist visually impaired users in navigating Zalo.
-Currently available for Windows._
+Currently available for Windows (only supports NVDA)._

 > ⚠️ **Disclaimer**: This tool modifies internal files of the Zalo desktop app.
 Use at your own risk.
 Always back up your original `app.asar` file before proceeding.